heyjva/support/src/voice-pe/customizing/grove-port.md

 Connecting a sensor to the Grove port of the device allows the sensor to use the device's power supply and Wi-Fi connection.
 Home Assistant can then detect the sensor and start using it.
 This page provides configuration details for a few selected sensors.

->Notice
->
+{% hazard "notice" %}

->Risk of damage to equipment
+**Risk of damage to equipment**

->
->Connecting devices to the Grove port and reassembling your own firmware can void the warranty.
+- Connecting devices to the Grove port and reassembling your own firmware can void the warranty.

+{% endhazard %}

 ## Prerequisites